Wells Fargo lifts students up

 Wells Fargo has a long history of providing significant support to propel diverse students along their higher-education journey.
 Our signature sponsorships offer empowering scholarships and student programs through the American Indian Graduate Center, APIA Scholars, Hispanic Scholarship Fund, Point Foundation, Scholarship America, Thurgood Marshall College Fund, and United Negro College Fund.

-Amount Wells Fargo has given, since 2011, to support programming and scholarships to diverse programs, including signature sponsorships.
+Amount invested in scholarships and programming for diverse students, since 2011, to support programming and scholarships to diverse programs, including signature sponsorships.

 Number of students assisted by Wells Fargo programming and scholarships since 2011.